abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/overview.md

 ## `server.thread_pool`

-`server.thread_pool` defines the number of worker threads to start up in the pool, the default value is `server.thread_pool: 10`
+`server.thread_pool` defines the number of worker threads in the CherryPy thread pool.
+The default value is `10`.

 ```
 # the default server.thread_pool is 10